CupnPlateGames/wzmapcompiler/readme.md

 What is missing
 ---------------
-- Providing gateways for the AI through a gateway map (similar to the cliffmap).
 - Cliff texture orientation (and generally texture orientation)
 - Only supports rockies and Arizona tileset with a `ttypes.ttp` file that was copied from an existing map
 - Reads only 8-bits pixel maps, it doesn't use the new json format that could handle 16-bits values